MarioAPGS/arch-linux/README.md

 # arch-linux

-I have started to learn linux and use it as main SO, im using the distribution Arch linux because is one of the minimalist distribution of linux, you have to install it manually so it is perfect to learn the base and start building from there.
+I have started to learn linux and use it as main OS, im using the distribution Arch linux because is one of the minimalist distribution of linux, you have to install it manually OS it is perfect to learn the base and start building from there.

 For the instalation follow the official guide (it is really good documented and easy to follow)